-Exception profiling fine tunes security policies associated with a Service to reduce wrongly blocked requests.
-Typically, when a Service is created, it is associated with the“default security policy.
-All URLs and Parameters are compared to the default security policy settings, which may block some genuine requests.
+Exception Profiling fine-tunes security policies associated with a service to reduce incorrectly blocked requests.
+Typically, when a service is created, it is associated with the default security policy.
+All URLs and parameters are compared to the default security policy settings, which may block some genuine requests.
 Blocked genuine requests are called false positives.
-Exception Profiling uses a heuristics based strategy to refine web application security settings in response to logged traffic in the Web Firewall logs, viewable on BASIC > Web Firewall Logs.
-It reduces the false positives by creating URL and Parameter profiles which relax the default security policy settings or by modifying existing URL profile or Parameter profile settings thus fine-tuning them to the Service.
-If a profile does not exist, Exception Profiling can create a new profile, or if a profile already exists it is fine tuned to reflect the exception.
+Exception Profiling uses a heuristics-based strategy to refine web application security settings in response to logged traffic in the Web Firewall logs, viewable on BASIC > Web Firewall Logs.
+It reduces the false positives either by creating URL and parameter profiles that relax the default security policy settings or by modifying existing URL profile or parameter profile settings, thereby fine-tuning them to the service.
+If a profile does not exist, Exception Profiling can create a new profile.
+If a profile does already exists, it is fine-tuned to reflect the exception.

 Trusted traffic is always handled according to separately configured Trusted settings.